exmachina-dev/armaz/doc/source/index.rst

 * Communication with motor drive (via an extensible driver nodule interface) Currently only ModBus TCP is supported.
 A debug fake driver is also provided.
 * Key events based on interrupts to expose basic actions or limit switches
-* Remote control via multiple protocols
+* Remote control via multiple protocols.
   Currently OSC and a serial protocol are implemented
 * Cascading configuration scheme
 * Configuration managed through profiles that allow quick reconfiguration